zorowangtt/phdthesis/source/10_chapter2_methods.md

 # Theory, Materials and Methods {#cha2}

 ## Thermal conductivity {#thermalcondivity}
-According to the Green–Kubo relations, the steady-state transport coefficient can be obtained by dividing the space–time integral of the flux–flux equilibrium correlation function by k~B~T. A very detailed derivation process can be found in APPENDIX B: _Derivation of Green–Kubo Relation_ of book _Heat transfer physics_ by Massoud Kaviany.[@kaviany2008] Like other transport processes, e.g. viscosity, the thermal conductivity of the material can be derived from Green–Kubo relation and expressed in terms of the time autocorrelation function (ACF) of the heat current vector, $\bm{h}$, based on equilibrium fluctuation,
+According to the Green–Kubo relations, the steady-state transport coefficient can be obtained by dividing the space–time integral of the flux–flux equilibrium correlation function by *k~B~T*.
+A very detailed derivation process can be found in APPENDIX B: _Derivation of Green–Kubo Relation_ of book _Heat transfer physics_ by Massoud Kaviany.[@kaviany2008] Like other transport processes, e.g. viscosity, the thermal conductivity of the material can be derived from Green–Kubo relation and expressed in terms of the time autocorrelation function (ACF) of the heat current vector, $\bm{h}$, based on equilibrium fluctuation,

 $$
 \lambda = \frac {1} {3Vk_BT^2} \bm{\int_0^\infty} \left \langle \bm{h}(t) \cdot \bm{h}(0) \right \rangle dt,